-Beach services: its well equipped with bathing establishment, bars, toilets, showers, dinghy boats and kayaks for rent.
-The beach is reachable in 15 minutes walk from the city center, alternatively you’ll find a fee-paying car park next to the beach.
+Beach services: it’s well equipped with the bathing establishments, bars, toilets, showers, dinghy boats and kayaks for rent.
+The beach is reachable in 15 minutes walk from the city centre.
+Alternatively, you’ll find a fee-paying car park next to the beach.

 2) Isuledda beach

-It is about 400 meters long quiet beach in a beautiful natural environment with fine white sand and clear water reflecting amazing colors ranging of blue.
+It is about 400 meters long quiet beach in a beautiful natural environment with fine white sand and clear water reflecting amazing colours ranging from blue.

 Beach services: small bars, umbrellas-deck chair for rent.
-It’s 3 km from the city center, drive on the SP1 road (San Teodoro – Agrustos) and you’ll find a junction on your left.
-The car park is on a dirt area and it’s free of charge.
+It’s 3 km from the city centre, drive on the SP1 road (San Teodoro – Agrustos), and you’ll find a junction on your left.
+The car park is in a dirt area, and it’s free of charge.

 3) Cala Brandinchi beach

-It’s our favorite beach and you’ll be amazed of it.
-Located in a beautiful natural environment, surrounded by pine trees, with its white sand and crystal clear shallow water that reminds Polynesia it’s also known as ‘’small tahiti’’.
-The beach is 1 km long but only a few meters wide, so during the weekend and above from mid-july and august can be very crowded.
-Anyway it is a spot not to be missed since for its characteristics it is known like one of the most beautiful beaches in Sardinia.
+It’s our favourite beach, and you’ll be amazed by it.
+Located in a beautiful natural environment, surrounded by pine trees, with its white sand and crystal clear shallow water that reminds Polynesia it’s also known as “small Tahiti“.
+The beach is 1 km long but only a few meters wide, so during the weekend and above from mid-July and August can be very crowded.
+Anyway, it is a spot not to be missed since for its characteristics it is known as one of the most beautiful beaches in Sardinia.